dotnet/AspNetCore.Docs/aspnetcore/performance/caching/memory.md

 [!code-cshtml[](memory/sample/WebCache/Views/Home/Cache.cshtml)]

-The cached `DateTime` value remains in the cache while there are requests within the timeout period (and no eviction due to memory pressure).
+The cached `DateTime` value remains in the cache while there are requests within the timeout period.
 The following image shows the current time and an older time retrieved from the cache:

 ![Index view with two different times displayed](memory/_static/time.png)